 Only Victoria has a Charter of Rights.
-Only the Australian Capital Territory and Queensland have a Human Rights Act (the Queensland Act was passed on 27 February 2019 and is expected to come into force on 1 January 2020).
+Only the Australian Capital Territory and Queensland have Human Rights Acts.
 All states and territories have anti-discrimination and / or equal opportunities legislation.
+See details of all state / territory legislation, and complaints procedures below.

 The official and up to date version of each of the following Acts is available on the Victorian Legislation and Parliamentary Documents website (no deep link is available) - select Victorian Law Today to browse to or search for the Act.
 The following Acts are administered by the Victorian Equal Opportunity and Human Rights Commission.